 - Clean the catheter with soap and water every day.

-- Clean your bottom thoroughly after every bowel movement.
+- Clean your rectal area thoroughly after every bowel movement.

-- Always keep your drainage bag lower than your bladder so that the urine in the bag does not go back into your bladder.
+- Keep your drainage bag lower than your bladder.
+This prevents the urine in the bag from going back into your bladder.

-- Empty the drainage bag at least every 8 yours, or whenever it is full.
+- Empty the drainage bag at least once every 8 yours, or whenever it is full.

 - Have your indwelling catheter changed at least once a month.